FAQs for Graduate Students

 - Can I apply to start in the Winter or Spring quarter?

 - No. We only have one admission cycle each year.
 If admitted to a Fall term, a student can request to defer to a later term (up to one year).

 - I was admitted to the program.
 Can I request to defer my admission?

 - Students can request to defer up to one year.
 Please contact the graduate program coordinator to discuss this option.

 - How long does it generally take for students to complete the MS or PhD program?

-- The average Time-to-Degree for a Master’s is 1.8 years (although this is generally longer for student pursing Master’s Plan I, thesis) and the average Time-to-Degree for a Doctorate student is 5.37 years.
+- The average Time-to-Degree for a Master’s is 1.8 years (although this is generally longer for students pursuing Master’s Plan I, thesis; and shorter for students pursuing the Master's Plan II, project/exam) and the average Time-to-Degree for a Doctorate student is 5.37 years.

 - Should I be in contact with any of the faculty members at this time?

 - We encourage students to reach out to a faculty member they would be interested in working with after submitting their application.
 Many of our faculty will wait to see a student's full application prior to engaging in a more detailed conversation about admission and our program.
 Prior to reaching out to a faculty member, please be sure to do some research about which faculty member has research interests that align with your own.
 You can start the search on the page that corresponds to your general research interests.
 Please note: Our faculty members do receive a high volume of inquiries from prospective students, and may not be able to respond to all; please be courteous of faculty time.
 All general inquiries should be directed to the program staff.

 - December 15: Priority Deadline.
 February 1: General Deadline.
 June 1: If space remains available, we will consider applications until this deadline.
 We do not consider incomplete applications for admission.